anywhichway/ipvfs/README.md

 If there are any changes to the `content`, `version` or `restOfMetadata` since the previous write a new `ChangeRecord` is added to the history.
 Leaving properties out of `restOfMetadata` has them remain the same.
 To delete a property, use an explicit value of `undefined` or `null`.

 # Release History (Reverse Chronological Order)

+2023-01-06 v0.0.9a Updated docs.
+Implemented large file example, for which chunking works.

 2023-01-05 v0.0.8a Updated docs.